Deep down, every surgical patient has the same worry: How safe is surgery and anesthesia?

 Lagasse presented data on surgical mortality from two academic New York hospitals between the years 1992 and 1999.
 When mortality was defined as anydeath occurring within 48 hours following surgery, there were 351 deaths in 184,472 surgeries–an overall surgical mortality rate of 1 death per 532 cases.

-Deaths related to anesthesia errors were much less frequent–only 14 deaths out of 184,472 surgeries–a rate of 1 death per 13,176 cases.
-However, Lagasse’s anesthesia-related mortality rate of 1 per 13,176 surgeries was significantly different from the Institute of Medicine’s rate of 1 death per 200,000–300,000 surgeries.
+Deaths related to anesthesia errors were much less–only 14 deaths out of 184,472 surgeries–a rate of 1 death per 13,176 cases.
+However, Lagasse’s anesthesia-related mortality rate of 1 per 13,176 surgeries was significantly different that the Institute of Medicine’s rate of 1 death per 200,000-300,000 surgeries.
 Lagasse wrote, “We must dispel the myth that anesthesia-related mortality has improved by an order of magnitude.
 Science does not support this claim.”

 Lagasse compared anesthesia to the aviation industry: “The safety of airline travel, for example, has increased dramatically in this century, but since the 1960s there has been minimal improvement in fatality rates.
 This may be due to the effect that improved safety technology has had on air traffic density.
 Technology has made it possible to meet production pressures of the commercial airline industry by allowing more takeoffs and landings with less separation between aircraft.
 With this increased aircraft density comes increased danger, thereby offsetting potential improvements in safety.
 This may be analogous to the practice of anesthesiology in which improvements in medical technology have led to increased anesthetic management of older patients with significantly more concurrent disease.”